Written by Editorial Team

 As you know pregnancy brings about a number of hormonal changes in your body, which indirectly affect your sense of smell and sense of taste.
 Some practitioners feel there is a link between cravings and any nutrient deficiency the pregnant woman might be having.
 For example, if there is a protein deficiency, there will be a meat craving and so on.
 But mostly, no one knows why certain women get certain cravings, while others get different cravings, and some do not even get cravings.

 Among all the cravings, one to look out for is the sweet food cravings!
 In one survey, as much as 40% of the women admitted to having a sweet tooth during their pregnancy.
 Although elders advise you to indulge yourself during your pregnancy time, sugar is something to be wary of.

 So before you reach out for a candy or ice cream, remember that sugar is not nutritious.
 It results in lot of weight gain.
-It can also increase the chances of gestational diabetics.
+It can also increase the chances of gestational diabetes.
 So are we suggesting you forget about the sweet craving and apply mind over matter?
 Nope.
 There are ways to handle your sweet food cravings.
 Here are some tips.

 Here are the top 10 tips to handle sweet cravings that happens during pregnancy:

 You are pregnant?
 Prepare yourself for the cravings.
 If you are prepared, then you would choose healthy alternatives as opposed to unhealthy options.